mangecoeur/ipython-desktop/README.md

 This is a proof of concept desktop interface for the IPython Notebook.

+## What's new
+The latest revision improves ipython configuration and process handling.
+It will now try to automatically figure out the location of your ipython install and the url where the server is available when launched.

 ## Concept
 It's well established that IPython is awesome.